Really good vegan ice cream can be hard to find. Apparently.

-So I researched online and came across a great article explaining the WHY’S of it all.
-WHY you should heat up the ingredients first (you want to homogenize the fats so they don’t create a grainy texture).
-And WHY so many vegan ice creams can end up tasting like sorbet (they use plant milks that are not fatty enough – rice milk or soy milks just don’t have enough fat).
+So I researched online and came across a great article explaining the why of it all.
+Why you should heat up the ingredients first (you want to homogenize the fats so they don’t create a grainy texture).
+And why so many vegan ice creams can end up tasting like sorbet (they use plant milks that are not fatty enough – rice milk or soy milks just don’t have enough fat).

-So using a mix of coconut milk (full fat version) and coconut cream is the best solution.
+So using a mix of canned coconut milk (full fat version) and canned coconut cream is the best solution.